StartBootstrap/startbootstrap-thumbnail-gallery/README.md

+*This template has been replaced with a snippet on Start Bootstrap.
+The repository for this template has been archived, and will receive no future updates.
+[Click here](https://startbootstrap.com/snippets/thumbnail-gallery/) to view the actively developed snippet for this template on Start Bootstrap.*

 # [Start Bootstrap - Thumbnail Gallery](https://startbootstrap.com/template-overviews/thumbnail-gallery/)

 [Thumbnail Gallery](http://startbootstrap.com/template-overviews/thumbnail-gallery/) is a responsive thumbnail grid template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).